24 December 2024

 often advanced, while relations among

-humans remain much as they are now.
+remain much as they are now.

 Among other things, authors ask if roles